dzmitry-duboyski/get-fake-user/README.md

 ```

 ### `language`
-With the `language` setting, you can choose in which language fields such as `firstName` and `lastName`.By default `language=en`.
-Supported languages: English, Russian.
-To select a language, enter it in the following format `language: 'en'` or `language: 'ru'`.
+With the `language` setting, you can choose in which language fields such as `firstName` and `lastName`.
+By default `language=en`.
+Supported languages: English, Ukrainian , Russian.
+To select a language, enter it in the following format `language: 'en'` or `language: 'uk'` or `language: 'ru'`.
 `language: 'en'` is optional, as it is the default.
 ```javascript
 const getfakeUser = require('get-fake-user')